schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/diagramming.md

 SchemaCrawler offers several options to change what you see on the database diagram.
 Here are a few variations:

-- Suppress schema names and foreign key names, using the `-portablenames` command line option.
+- Suppress schema names and foreign key names, using the `-portablenames` command-line option.
 <br />
 <a href="images/diagram_2_portablenames.png" data-toggle="lightbox" title="SchemaCrawler database diagram">
 <img src="images/diagram_2_portablenames.png" width="200" />
 </a>
 - Show significant columns, such as primary and foreign key columns, and columns that are part of unique indexes.
-Use the `-infolevel=standard -command=brief `command line option.
+Use the `-infolevel=standard -command=brief `command-line option.
 <br />
 <a href="images/diagram_3_important_columns.png" data-toggle="lightbox" title="SchemaCrawler database diagram">
 <img src="images/diagram_3_important_columns.png" width="200" />